 “And the best part?….
 Its beatable!” – Micky

-Sensing his need for money and talent for numbers, Ben’s unorthodox maths professor Micky Rosa (Kevin Spacey) invites him join a select group of gifted individuals.
+Sensing his need for money and talent for numbers, Ben’s unorthodox maths professor Micky Rosa (Kevin Spacey) invites him to join a select group of gifted individuals.

 Ben joins his new friends on secret weekend trips to Las Vegas where, using their card-counting skills, they make hundreds of thousands of dollars on the blackjack tables.